Coming Downtown for ArtPrize? Here’s How to Deal with Panhandlers

 Third, it’s okay to say “no” if someone asks you for money.
 Seriously.
 Don’t feel bad about it.
 Here are some responses you can use:

 - Sorry, I don’t have any money.

 - I don’t carry cash.

 - If you’re asking me for money, the answer is no.

 - My company is looking for some employees, I can give you information if you’d like work.

 Fourth, should any of those asking for money touch or physically threaten you, they have crossed the line and broken the law.
 At that point you are justified in seeking police intervention.

-There are organizations who help the poor and homeless.
+There are organizations who help the poor and homeless here in West Michigan.
 The people asking you for money know these services and have probably used them, but they’d rather have money from you because it doesn’t come with strings attached.
 Services are available at: